Use of Photos

 Industrials 3, Industrials 5 and California 11 are the only albums of photos not taken in 35mm format.
 The camera is a 4x5 Arca Swiss with Schneider 90, 135 and 210mm lenses.
 The Film is Ektachrome, 64 ASA.
 Sadly there is little difference in the quality of 35mm and 4x5 photos when viewed at similar sizes on the internet - it is impossible to convey the awe-inspiring tonality and detail of a color transparency equivalent in area to ten 35mm slides.
 For a while that difference justified the enormous effort and cost required to take a shot.

-Digital: In 2005, going to Peru, I took along a Sony 7MP P200.
+In 2005, going to Peru, I took along a small Sony 7MP P200 in addition to the Nikons.
 I loved the camera and the ease of taking photos in places where I normally wouldn't bother: low light, aerial shots, museum shots, under fluorescent lighting, during performances.
 I loved the fact that it was silent, had great dof, that I could view shots taken, shoot multiples without waste, show images to friends and subjects, put the camera in my pocket.
-I was not as happy when I returned, however.
-The 1200 slides were much easier to archive than 700 digital files (and these were relatively small files).
-And where will those 700 files be in 20 or 30 years?
-Even now I have a hard time finding them on my computer.
-Is it copy 1 or 2 or 3 that is the original file?
-Or does original file even exist any more?
-And who owns the files - I or the hardware and software companies that must be forever paid to keep them accessible?
-There is still something comforting about the physicalness of film.
-[Subsequent note: within 3 months of their creation all 700 files have disappeared in a catastrophic hard disk failure.
-Such is the ephemeral nature of the digital world.]

-In 2006, with a trip to India looming and archive and backup strategies in place, the time came to go completely digital.
+In 2006, with a trip to India looming, the time came to go completely digital.
 I purchased a Nikon D200 with an 18-200mm lens.
 My one regret was is that the beautiful F100's, barely 6 years old, lay neglected in the closet - yet going back to film is unthinkable.

 In 2010 the 5D was upgraded to a 5DII for Cambodia.
 (Nikon still doesn't have an equivalent IQ/weight/cost ratio.)
-The MkII is an easier camera to use (no more fiddling with the top buttons!) but bracketing and setting-awareness are still necessary as exposure and auto- algorithms remain poor.
-It has been a big disappointment also in its image quality.
+The MkII is an easier camera to use (no more fiddling with the top buttons!) but bracketing and setting-awareness are still necessary as exposure and auto-algorithms remain poor.
+It was a bit of a disappointment also in its IQ.
 More noise than the 5D, occuring in very nasty banding or burlap patterns, and much more splotchy color noise (more even than the 5D!
 The Nikon had none of this color noise).
-Any gain in resolution is lost in the additional noise.

 In 2014 I bought a Canon 6D.
 Lighter than the 5D's with most buttons under the right thumb (where they should be on all cameras), and much better high ISO noise (without banding!) and most important (since I have become the performance photographer for Mui's chorus), very quiet.